TritonDataCenter/rfd/rfd/0057/README.md

 before they were using a separate random id.
 Example image id now looks like:
 'sha256:b3549bff6e9847a0170e769bac608be4a6c73a95e628a33a4040dbcd05139fa8'.

-It would be advantageous for Triton to also use 'content addressable' images, as then we don't need a separate IMGAPI.uuid to Docker.id for images, we can just use the same id (albeit a shortened one for IMGAPI - 32 bytes instead of 64 bytes), and sdc-docker can drop the limitation that an image can only be referenced in one registry (e.g. currently you cannot re-tag busybox to quay.io/busybox).
-Sharing of images should increase, as currently we require redownloading of the same image when it's from a separate registry, whereas with a hash of the image layer(s) you can trust it's the same content regardless of where it came from.
+It would be advantageous for Triton to also use 'content addressable' images, sdc-docker can drop the limitation that an image can only be referenced in one registry (e.g. currently you cannot re-tag busybox to quay.io/busybox).
+Sharing of images could also increase, as currently we require redownloading of the same image when it's from a separate registry, whereas with a hash of the image layer(s) you can trust it's the same content regardless of where it came from.

 # Docker Terminology